Florida is among the nation's most expensive places to get auto insurance. See the state's rates, trends, and learn how to save.

 Instantly compare dozens of personalized quotes from top car insurance companies

 Save up to $670 per year.
 It’s free to compare quotes with The Zebra.

 Auto insurance is expensive in Florida.
 The average car insurance rate in Florida is $1,878 per year — 31.6% more than the US average.

 But auto insurance prices are dictated by factors other than state lines.
 Auto insurance premiums consider a number of components, including your driving record, credit history, gender, age, and marital status.

-We analyzed mean Florida car insurance prices by each of the main pricing factors.
-See below how much car insurance costs in your state — or enter your zip code to receive personalized quotes from top car insurers.
+We analyzed average Florida car insurance prices by each of the primary pricing factors.
+See below how much car insurance costs in your state — or enter your ZIP code to receive personalized quotes from leading companies.

 It’s a fact of life: as you age, your auto insurance premiums change.
 Generally speaking, car insurance is more costly for teenage drivers, as insurers see inexperienced motorists as less responsible.

 In Florida, car insurance runs $5,984 per year for a 16-year-old driver and only $1,641 yearly for a driver aged from 50 to 60.